 - Capable of displaying the mass readings throughout the year.

 There are no special instructions for using this widget.
 However, some overview is given here.
-WordPress users can use an HTML widget and paste the code there.
-Similarly, Blogger users can also use the HTML widget (Access it in the layout section) and paste in the code.
-Other users can use it anywhere in the HTML tag.
-To display it inside the content, you can directly place it.
-However, if you use a CMS that doesn’t support inserting scripts inside the content area, insert the script alone (Line 2) on the HTML head tag.
+To use this on a sidebar, WordPress users can use the HTML widget and paste the code there.
+Similarly, Blogspot users can also use the HTML widget (Access it in the layout section) and paste the code.
+Other users can use it anywhere inside the HTML code.
+If you use a CMS that doesn’t support inserting scripts inside the content area, insert the script alone (Line 2) on the HTML head tag.
 Add the div tag (Line 1) anywhere on the page to display the readings.
+If you have direct access to the HTML of the page, you can directly paste this code.

-Copy and paste the following code to your HTML code.
+Copy and paste the following code to display the widget.

 <div class="cg_mrc_widget"></div> <script src="https://cdn1.catholicgallery.org/wp-content/uploads/widgets/rich-card/cg_mrc_widget.js" async></script>